Categories

 Horn - such as buffalo or impala horn - is actually the hair of an animal.
 It's visually appealing, but it's prone to natural expansion

 and contraction and is less durable than most other natural materials.
-None of that makes it unsuitable for knife handles
+None of that makes it unsuitable for knife handles - those

 are just the characteristics of horn knife handles.